magnetic-pi/web-test/README.md

     virtualenv func_test

-2. CD into the virtualenv that was just created.
+2. Change directories into the virtualenv that was just created.
 Clone the repo into the vrtualenv:

     git clone https://github.com/jcostello84/web-test.git

-3. CD to the web-test directory.
+3. Change directories into the web-test directory.

     cd web-test/